Lighthouse: Time to Interactive

 Time to Interactive (TTI) is a performance metric that measures a page's load responsiveness and helps identify situations where a page looks interactive but actually isn't.

-In simple terms, a fast TTI helps ensure that the page is usable.
+In simple terms, a fast TTI can help ensure that the page is usable.

 How does your site score on this metric?